scuzzydude/asimov/asimov.md

 Man has always created legends, by the choosing the stories we tell our children, embellishing them with our own values.

 Billionaires, there's a going out-of-business sale on legend making.
 We are the last generation to be able to use property wealth to create legend.
 We get to decide, what is the foundational knowledge that the future must value.
-We set the baseline for human achievement with a deterministic value judgement of how we value our past.
+We set the baseline for human achievement with a deterministic value judgement our past.

 History is for a moment, unevaluated in terms of a value system, and thus open territory.
 It won't take long, but there is so much low hanging fruit and billionaires who made their fortunes through innovation know exactly whose shoulders they stood upon to get theirs.
 It's betting with house money.
 It's getting paid twice, in two vastly different domains, one in property, and one where true genius has greater appreciation than any form of capital.